rodan123/piblock/jcadmin-piblock/README.md

 4) Modified jcclient.js SanitizeSpaces function to not remove whitespace from within.
 It was causing classification mismatches for callerID names that contained multiple spaces.

+08/25/16

+5) Applied a few fixes from the https://github.com/cosinekitty/jcadmin master.
+Particularly; Fixed #38 - Added horizontal line between history rows that cross calendar dates.
+Eliminated redundant copy of function FormatDateTime.
+Fixed #42 - make sure there is a newline delimiting appended record.